Anyone born after the mid-80s rightfully has a difficult time conceptualizing how good Larry Bird was at basketball.

 Bruh I can’t believe I just heard a real person say this pic.twitter.com/ZN0HtPWa68

 — Denver 📈 (@doubledworth) October 14, 2020

-Jalen Rose, who grew up watching Bird and was drafted two years after Larry Legend retired, appeared on our Endless Hustle podcast to set the record straight on the legacy of the Celtics legend.
+Jalen Rose, who grew up watching Bird and was drafted two years after Larry Legend retired, appeared on our Endless Hustle Podcast presented by Boston Market to set the record straight on the legacy of the Celtics legend.

 — Endless Hustle Podcast (@Endless__Hustle) October 19, 2020

 “Larry Bird, one of the top 10 basketball players of all-time.
 And I’m tired of looking down at my phone and see people like, ‘Oh, look who he was playing against!
 He was playing against truck drivers!’